santiago-mooser/yubikey-provisioning-scripts/README.md

 ## Using the scripts

 **WARNING**

 The private key of the yubikey is not exported.
+If you would like to export your private keys, please uncomment the lines 363-365 of the [yubikey_provision.sh script](yubikey_provision.sh#L362)

-To reprovision new subkeys, please create new subkeys as per [this official yubikey guide](https://github.com/drduh/YubiKey-Guide#sub-keys), but select option `14` and continue with the rest of the guide (including moving the subkeys to the yubikey):
+Alternatively, to reprovision new subkeys, please create new subkeys as per [this official yubikey guide](https://github.com/drduh/YubiKey-Guide#sub-keys), but select option `14` and continue with the rest of the guide (including moving the subkeys to the yubikey):

 **WARNING**

 ```bash